 As you might imagine, when popular Rome sites are free, whether the Vatican Museums or the Colosseum, there will be long lines and crowds throughout the year.

-It’s important to note that the Colosseum has a maximum capacity of 3000 people.
+It’s important to note that the Colosseum has a maximum capacity.
 When they are at capacity, they do not let anyone in.
 So, if you add this factor to the already long lines on the Free Sunday, you can imagine how long the lines can get.

 This is true even in what you might think is low season.

 Early November is also really busy in Rome, especially if the November 1 holiday falls anywhere near a weekend.

 Early December can also be really busy in Rome, especially if the December 8 holiday falls near a weekend.
 Even if it doesn’t, don’t think that the first Sunday in December will be quiet.

 The first week in January is really peak season in Rome.

 While it seems like the first weekend of February would be quiet, it too, has become extremely packed in recent years.

 And even if March is still not quite high season, the first Sunday in Rome in March is always very busy.